yash-chandak/data-science/README.md

 ### Opioid Project

 The opioid project is mainly a demonstration of preprocessing techniques.
 It also contains basic models of the data to try to predict Adverse Opioid Events given a variety of other data.
+I also used the code from the project to create an "Introduction to Data Science" tutorial, of which I have added the PDF version.

 ### Finance Scraper